 Each of the past two years, my best friend Jen and I, have taken a long weekend trip to Portland.
 The initial draw was beer.
 Jen and I have found a new calling in life (one of many these days), and that calling is for us to try as many beers as humanly possible.
 Here in the Chicago area there are many breweries that we can visit, but when we travel, we like to expand our horizons.

 Once getting settled in the hotel, our real adventure began.
-We started at Laurelwood, which was a cute restaurant that brewed their own beer.
-(When we went back to Portland in 2011, Laurelwood was no more...but maybe it will pop up in another location, fingers crossed!)
+We started at Laurelwood on NW 23rd, which was a cute restaurant that brewed their own beer.
+(When we went back to Portland in 2011, Laurelwood was no longer at this location.
+There are other Laurelwood locations in NE Portland and West Moreland.)
 We then shopped a little bit, after I insisted on getting my eyebrows done.
 One of the many random events that occurred that weekend...

 Our driver took us to the east side of the bridge and gave us a list of places to try.
 We were dropped off at Cascade Brewery, where they specialize in sour beers.
 I was immediately intrigued and loved everything that we tried.
 (Sour's are now my favorite, FYI) From there we walked to the Green Dragon.
 (Green Dragon was owned by Rogue and has now become a Rogue bar, losing many of the guest taps that they previously had in preference of a larger selection of Rogue beers, which is sad and no longer has the same appeal.)
 They bring in brews from all over the city and have too many to try on tap.
-This is a good place to get a taste of the city as a whole and meet more people who are willing to suggest a new place to stop.
+This is a good place to get a taste of the city as a whole and meet more people who are willing to suggest a new places to stop.
 We then walked to APEX.
 This place was kind of crazy.
 It was a very different crowd of people, not a bad crowd, just very different from many of the other places.
 Apex was small, so we didn't spend a whole lot of time there, one and done.
 Our favorite cab driver picked us up and took up to Hopworks Urban Brewing.
 This was another place with awesome food and lots of beer to choose from.
 They clearly had a cycling theme, so all of you biking enthusiasts should check this place out!
 There is also a Hopworks Bike Bar on Williams in NE Portland.

 The last stop of the night was Rogue.
 Rogue is a popular brand found all over the US.
 There is plenty of seating and is a popular spot in the downtown area of the city.
 It was a great place to finish the days tour and many special brews that you can't find in the store.
 Definitely worth a stop.